masaeedu/monadoptics/README.md

   liftA2 :: ((a, b) -> c) -> ((f a, f b) -> f c)
 ```

 So there is an analogy between lists (the free "monoid of tupling") and the free monad (the free "monoid of layering").

-There is also the fact that lists are traversable "with respect to tupling".
-Might it be the case that the free monad is traversable "with respect to layering"?
+Since lists are traversable "with respect to tupling", might it be the case that the free monad is traversable "with respect to layering"?

-To answer this question, we must cook up a class that represents the analogous of traversability with respect to layering.
+To answer this question, we must cook up a class analogous to `Traversable` that represents traversability with respect to layering.
 In turn, this task demands that we find an appropriate substitute for the `Applicative` typeclass `Traversable` refers to.
 What `Applicative` is to tupling, the new class must be to layering.

 Let's first remember that what we are layering is functors `* -> *`, whereas what we tuple is proper types `*`.
 Keeping this in mind, here is an appropriately "elevated" substitute for the `Functor` superclass of `Applicative`: